 Flytech Aviation, Hyderabad

-To qualify for a CPL, you must complete a minimum 250 hours of flying time in order to obtain a license.
+To qualify for a CPL, you must complete a minimum of 200 hours of flying time based on the DGCA regulations.
+This training program is focused on building your skills and can include:

 Solo flights